More at rubyonrails.org:

 1. What is Active Job?

-2. Create and Enqueue Jobs
+2. Creating Jobs

 2.1.
-Create the Job
+Defining a Job

 $ bin/rails generate job guests_cleanup